KernelCrap/ngx-autoindex-ext/README.rst

 Warning
 =======
-This was written because I was not satisfied with the stock autoindex module for nginx, please be aware that there may be dragons ahead.
+Please be aware that there may be dragons ahead.

 Requirements
 ============